The Evolution of Assessment

 In our latest episode, Karen speaks with Brett Stephens, CEO of RSR Partners.

-KAREN: Thank you for joining us, Brett.
+Thank you for joining us, Brett.
 Let’s begin with you telling us a bit about RSR Partners.

 BRETT: Thank you, Karen.
 Love to.
 RSR Partners is an employee-owned executive search and leadership consulting firm.
 We primarily focus on board services, executive search, leadership assessment for Fortune 100 companies down to family offices, endowments, and even pre-IPO companies.

-[…] As the rise of data intelligence will continue to elevate the amount of information our industry and our clients have access to, our business will have to change with that.
+As the rise of data intelligence will continue to elevate the amount of information our industry and our clients have access to, our business will have to change with that.
 I think the vast amount of information we have access to today will not only be helpful to us in the future but will force us to focus more on meaningful insights and knowledge for our clients.
-I think our clients continue to focus and [will] have us work with them closely to help them understand what this all means in making better decisions and filtering through the noise.
+I think our clients continue to focus and have us work with them closely to help them understand what this all means in making better decisions and filtering through the noise.

-[…] We think that there are opportunities for us to all focus more narrowly in our scope on what we’re trying to ascertain for our clients to provide meaningful leadership insights that complement with the science and big data can provide.
+I think while some of us in the industry might believe this is a potentially disruptive event for us, we think that there are opportunities for us to all focus more narrowly in our scope on what we’re trying to ascertain for our clients to provide meaningful leadership insights that complement with the science and big data can provide.